JoePShoulak/fibonacci_palindrome_conjecture/README.md

+## Archived ##

+This is an older project of mine from earlier in my coding career.
+I don't feel like making it private or deleting it, but this project does not necessarily reflect my current methodology as a developer.
+No further changes have been made.

 # The question

 The program generates Fibonacci numbers, takes them mod M until they repeat (proven to always do so by D. D. Wall, 1960).
 They are then arranged in an array like this: